 Nicole McCarthy: My degree was in Mass Communications but that was a long time ago now!
-I spent my 20s and 30s working in broadcasting, marketing and then event management.
-It gave me a good all-round understanding of marketing and media.
+I spent my 20s and 30s working in broadcasting, marketing, and then event management.
+It gave me a good all-around understanding of marketing and media.

-I also studied at post – grade level completing a “Certificate in Management” which gave a good overview of the main structure of business, sales and marketing.
-I did that for a year while working full time in event management and travelling a bit.
+I also studied at post – the grade level completing a “Certificate in Management” which gave a good overview of the main structure of the business, sales, and marketing.
+I did that for a year while working full-time in event management and travelling a bit.

 MT: How did you come up with the idea of a business like yours?

 NM: This is the link to my “About” page which explains it succinctly.

 MT: Tell me about the Hands-on Workshop mission and what products do you offer?